SLED Market Entry Guide

 - Payoneer Business: Receive USD to a virtual US account number, withdraw to PKR through SBP partner banks

-- Best method: Signed subcontract agreement in place, US prime sends a USD SWIFT wire to your Pakistani USD bank account, you convert at the SBP interbank rate
+- Best method: Signed subcontract in place, US prime sends a USD SWIFT wire to your Pakistani USD bank account, you convert at the SBP interbank rate

 - Month 2: Set up CRM, identify first 30 opportunities, begin prime contractor outreach